 Loose Skin After Significant Weight Loss

 The loss of a significant amount of weight means improved overall health, but it can also be accompanied by some unfortunate aesthetic side effects.
 Excess loose skin and overstretched abdominal muscles can cause self-consciousness.
-Some people become so discouraged that they neglect their new, healthy lifestyle, instead falling back on old habits and regaining the weight.
+Some people become so discouraged that they neglect their new, healthy lifestyle, instead falling back on old habits and regaining weight.

 A tummy tuck procedure can help sculpt a figure that better represents the achievement of dramatic weight loss.

 Countless bariatric surgery patients, as well as those who have lost significant weight through diet or exercise, choose to undergo a tummy tuck to treat unwanted extra skin.
 As such, ideal tummy tuck candidates are generally within 15 to 20 pounds of their target weight.